elixir-europe/faircookbook-rdmkit/README.md

 - Domain pages should only link to domain specific recipes.
 - Task pages should only link to recipes for generic tasks.

-## Automations to increase sustainability
+## GitHub Actions to increase sustainability

 Because new content gets created over time in both resources, we created two automations to increase the sustainability.